 Mary C. Hester serves as Of Counsel for Taylor Porter.
 Practicing law since 1994, Ms. Hester joined Taylor Porter in 2006.
 Previously, she practiced with Liskow & Lewis (1998-2006) and Monroe & Lemann (1994-1998) in New Orleans.
 Her broad experience includes estate planning and administration; federal estate and gift taxation; trust law; making charitable gifts through charitable remainder trusts, charitable lead trusts, private foundations, supporting organizations, or private operating foundations; and counseling nonprofit organizations.

-Mrs. Hester was named "Trusts and Estates Lawyer of the Year" in Baton Rouge by Best Lawyers in America® in both 2016 and 2012.
+Mrs. Hester has been named three times as "Trusts and Estates Lawyer of the Year" in Baton Rouge by Best Lawyers in America® (2018, 2016, and 2012).
 She was included in the Super Lawyers list of the "Top 25 Women Attorneys in Louisiana," from 2010-2012.
 She has been listed in Best Lawyers and Super Lawyers since 2008.

 Before receiving her Juris Doctor, she was a freelance technical editor and writer with clients including the Louisiana Department of Environmental Quality, Louisiana Department of Natural Resources and Louisiana State Geological Survey, various departments of Louisiana State University, and LSU Press.